 Breathing exercises also calm down your mind and combat stress, which could be one of the reasons for hair fall.
 So, what are you waiting for?

-8. Proper Diet
+8. Eat A Proper Diet

 Niacin or vitamin B3 increases blood flow to the scalp and has anti-inflammatory properties.
 Chicken, beef, fish, mushrooms, brown rice, peanuts, green peas, avocados and turkey are high sources of niacin.